CZ-NIC/yangson/docs/instvalue.rst

    import time
    from yangson.instvalue import ArrayValue, ObjectValue

-This module implements the following classes:
+The *instvalue* module implements the following classes:

 * :class:`StructuredValue`: Abstract class for “cooked” structured values of an instance node.